 Once you meet the entry requirements you must choose the appropriate destination for you in Greece.
 Knowing that Greece’s beaches, restaurants and cafes are now open to welcome people from around the world, it is certainly a challenge to choose the best destination out of hundreds of beautiful islands.

 For sure, relaxing on a covid-free island is the first criteria to pick a Greek dream destination this summer.
 And Mykonos and Santorini, the two majestic Cycladic islands in the Aegean, offer even more than that.

-Mykonos breathtaking villas, scattered remotely around the island with the Aegean blue as their backdrop, offer all the peace and tranquility a visitor desires.
+Like luxury villas in Skiathos, Mykonos breathtaking villas, scattered remotely around the island with the Aegean blue as their backdrop, offer all the peace and tranquillity a visitor desires.
 A great choice of luxury holiday accommodation in the pandemic era for visitors who prefer not to be surrounded by many people within close proximity.

 Born out of its volcanic ashes, Santorini isn’t known around the world just for its active volcano.
 The island’s natural beauty, with its unique beaches, indelibly impressive sunsets and second-to-none hospitality, is truly a superb gem that rises high above the pure blue of the Aegean sea.
 It is where one can enjoy lifetime experiences of true wonder, whether that’s cruising around the island on a luxury yacht or tasting Santorini’s world-famous assyrtiko wine.

 Santorini also is the island with some of the most awesome villas in the world with their private pools offering a spectacular view of the Aegean.
 This is why, just like in Mykonos, in light of the pandemic, many of the island’s premium visitors don’t limit themselves to a crowded hotel and choose to stay in one of Santorini’s luxury villas.
 Doing so they are allowed to enjoy the island away from the crowds and enjoy the island to the maximum.